NevoKaplan/OnCalling/README.md

 You can even use the `Rule` concept which allows people to have a preference but leave it up to chance.

 For example:

+- Calendar Rules:
   - Making sure a person isn't assigned two days in a row.
   - Making sure a person isn't assigned weekend after weekend.

-Even personal rules:
+- Personal Rules:
   - A person has a class on sunday so he'd rather not be assigned but *can* if there's no other choice...

 ## Adding a person
 ### Examples: